apigovau/national-api-design-standards/sections/naming-conventions.md

 - the URI **MUST** be specified in all lower case
 - only hyphens '-' can be used to separate words or path parameters for readability (no spaces or underscores)
-- only underscores '\_' can be used to separate words in query parameter names but not as part of the base URI
+- underscores '\_' or camelCase can be used to separate words in query parameter names but not as part of the base URI

 The following table provides a breakdown of how to construct the API URI.